bluebirz/bluebirz.github.io/_drafts/2025-terraform8-ifelse-forloop.md

 ## Count

-In some cases, we are going to create multiple identical instances.
+In some cases, we are going to create **multiple identical** instances.

 `count`[^count] is a meta-argument that allows you to create multiple instances of a resource based on a numeric value.
 This is useful when you want to create a fixed number of resources

-This
+This is rare for me to use `count` because I usually have to create different instances.

 ### Syntax